Bison Buffalo Meat A Vitamin B12 Food

 CLA stands for Conjugated Linoleic Acid and is considered a special and a "good type" of Omega 6 fatty acid.

-Your body cannot produce CLA and you must get CLA from your diet.
+meats and grass-fed dairy products.
+Your body cannot produce CLA and you must get CLA from your

-Grass-fed meats and dairy products are the richest source next to pasture raised bison or buffalo.
+Grass-fed meats and grass-fed dairy products are the richest source next to pasture raised bison or buffalo.

 Studies have shown that CLA may reduce your body fat, while helping to preserve your muscle tone.